 Please remember, if visiting caves or other roost sites, move quietly and avoid disturbing the bats, and do not bring food or anything else into or out of caves!
 If you have previously visited any caves in North America or other locations that might harbor White-Nose Syndrome (WNS), do not bring any clothing or equipment–shoes, cameras, flashlights, backpacks, etc.–that have entered such caves to Indonesia at all!
 WNS is a highly contagious disease devastating to bats.

 Don’t purchase or consume bat meat

 In addition, please don’t purchase or eat bat meat from markets in Sulawesi–the bats were likely taken from populations that are currently in steep decline due to unsustainable harvest.
-Furthermore, consumption of bat meat has been linked to human diseases, such as Nipa virus and neurological diseases, so it’s safest to avoid eating bats altogether!
+Furthermore, consumption of bat meat has been linked to human diseases, such as Covid-19, Nipa virus, and neurological diseases, so it’s safest to avoid eating bats altogether!